ChrisCrossCrash/depth-section/README.md

 ### Self-Hosting GLTF Files

-Right now, the GLTF files used in the backgrounds can only be served from the [ChrisCrossCrash.GitHub.io](https://github.com/ChrisCrossCrash/ChrisCrossCrash.github.io) GitHub pages repository.
+Right now, the GLTF files used in the backgrounds can only be served from this repository's [Github Pages](https://chriscrosscrash.github.io/depth-section/).
 Users should be given the option to download the files and self-host them.
 Here are some options:

 1. Simply pass a URL to the component.
 For example: `<Fragmented url='/fragmented.glb'>`.
 The user would have to manually download the file and put it in their `public` directory.
 2. Provide a cli command which will download the files to a directory specified by the user.
 For example: `npm run depth-section --download public`.
 The user would then have to specify the directory where the files are located with an environment variable.